-Tenerife history of Garachico was greeting us right by the seashore.
+Tenerife history of Garachico was greeting us right by the seaside.
 It was the Castillo de San Miguel.
-It was built to fend off pirates.
+It was built to fend off rather frequent pirate attacks.

 Garachico's caves were occupied by Neolithic Guanches until the conquest of Tenerife when their territory called Daute became property of the Genovese Cristóbal de Ponte.

 My son in law Andrew even walked on the cool cobble stones without shoes.

-Pot plants of red Geraniums lined the outside of houses which were pastel colored at that time.
-We arrived at the main Garachico town square a park with old Pride of India trees that's called Plaza de la Libertad.
+Pot plants of red Geraniums lined the outside of some pastel coloured houses on the way to the main Garachico town square.
+There, old Pride of India trees offered shade on its Plaza de la Libertad.

 Marvel at this rather typical Canary Island house of Garachico.
 However, picturesque dwellings like that are seldom for sale.

 We bought Cheese and Ham Bocadillo French loaves together with little Tapa salads and drinks at the Quiosco.

 Admire my pictures of 2011 of the so-called haunted romantic Quinta Roja hotel whose Portuguese name translates into Red farm or Red country estate, by the way.

 We could have had a proper meal at the Garachico ocean view restaurant Restaurante Rocamar, if we had known about its good seafood and exceptional panorama of the Caletón.

 Have you ever heard of Garachico's green oasis Parque Puerta de Tierra? (park of soil or earth gate)

-This was actually some unattractive terrain which was reserved for authorized people only.
-It is now a botanical park of 5000 square meters of about 28000 square meters of Garachico's total size.
+Way back, this was an unattractive terrain which was reserved for authorized people only.
+It is now a beautiful botanical park of 5000 square meters.
+That is much considering Garachico's total size of about 28000 square meters.
 The place isn't only a town recluse for poets.
 Its roses, trees and subtropical plants delight everybody.
 It dates back to century XVI when it had a gate made of earth.
 This was the heavily guarded La Puerta de Tierra.
-It prevented all public Tenerife shopping directly from the ships in Garachico's rich harbor before Mount Trevejo next to Teide changed more than all that.
+It prevented all public Tenerife shopping from the ships in Garachico's rich harbor before Mount Trevejo next to Teide changed more than all that.